KorNxHaidar/dsi321_2025/README.md

 - <b>Typhoon LLM-powered summary insights</b> per region/time

+## 🤖 <b>Typhoon LLM Integration:</b> Summarization & Insight Generation
+To enhance the real-time air quality dashboard, we integrated Typhoon LLM, a Thai language large language model, to automatically generate concise summaries and actionable insights from air quality data.

+### <b>Why Typhoon LLM?</b>
+- <b>Thai Language Support</b> <br>
+Typhoon LLM is trained on extensive Thai text data, making it ideal for interpreting and generating insights in Thai for local users.

+- <b>Powerful for Summarization</b> <br>
+It excels at summarizing trends and highlighting anomalies, such as identifying provinces with unusually high PM2.5 levels or suggesting areas that may require attention.

+- <b>Real-Time Integration</b> <br>
+Combined with Prefect and Streamlit, Typhoon LLM enables real-time insight generation as new data flows in.

+### <b>Techniques Used</b>
+- <b>Prompt Engineering</b> <br>
+We designed clear and structured prompts, e.g.:
+“Summarize the air quality situation in Thailand for {time range} and highlight provinces with high PM2.5 levels.”

+- <b>Workflow Integration via Prefect</b> <br>
+A task was added in the Prefect pipeline to send cleaned and updated data to Typhoon LLM for automatic summarization.

+- <b>Insight Cards in Streamlit</b> <br>
+The model's output is displayed as user-friendly “insight cards” on the dashboard, helping users quickly understand key information without analyzing charts in detail.

 ## 🧬 Data Schema

 The data schema is defined in `src/SCHEMA.md`.
 For this air quality data example: